kakaluotedj/LFVD/README.md

-# ST-FD
+# MFVD
-This is a ST-FD dataset release address.
-The ST-FD fire detection video dataset and code will be published here after the paper is published.
+This is a MFVD dataset release address.
+If you need a dataset for experimentation, please send an email to yunyi@gnnu.edu.cn.